JohnTrentonCary/DineroMultiTool/README.md

 More specifically, it is a tool for those who use Dinero IV to run benchmarks against various CPU cache architectures.
 The tool is meant to simplify the process of running a large amount of different cache configurations.
 DineroMultiTool provides configuration generation, execution automation, and CPI analysis of all valid configurations executed.
 All invalid configurations are filtered out.

+## How to use
+To use DineroMultiTool you must
+ 1. Write/edit an input file that contains all the arguements that define what configurations you wish to run.
+Please refer to sections below for guidence
+ 2. Execute DineroMultiTool and hand it your input file as the 2nd command line arguement.
+For example: "./DineroMultiTool test.dinconfig"
+ 3. Go do whatever you would like to do which the program generates every possible valid configuration, executes execute these configurations for every defined benchmark and then analyzes the results of the simulations.
+ 4. Once DineroMultiTool has finished, the data for every run will be stored within a folder that has the same name as the benchmark that was used.
+Additionally, a folder called "Combined" will be produced which contains all of the data from every simulation for each benchmark consolidated into 1 file for each benchmark

 ## Compilation Requirements
 * If compiling using g++, g++ 5 or sooner is required to prevent a bug within the earlier versions of g++.